-The faculty and staff of the Department of Health have prepared this handbook for you, the new graduate student in the Masters of Public Health Program.
-The purpose of the handbook is to: 1) provide you with information on the opportunities for graduate study within the Department of Health, 2) explain important policies, procedures, and degree requirements in the MPH Program, and 3) familiarize you with the Department of Health and the University.
+The faculty and staff in the DOH have prepared this handbook for you, the new graduate student in the Masters of Public Health (MPH) Program.
+The purpose of the handbook is to:

+- 1. Provide you with information on the opportunities for graduate study within the Department of Health, - 2.
+Explain important policies, procedures, and degree requirements in the MPH Program, and - 3.
+Familiarize you with the Department of Health and the University.
 This handbook highlights information from the WCU Graduate Catalog along with MPH Program information you will need to be prepared to start your graduate studies at WCU.

-We hope this handbook will answer many of your questions about the MPH Program.
-After reviewing the handbook, you may have additional questions.
-Please contact your academic advisor with these questions and for specific information on graduate academic administrative policies, university policies, and MPH course descriptions, please refer to the Graduate Course Catalog that is found on the WCU website (wcupa.edu).
+We hope this handbook will answer many of your questions about our MPH Program.
+After reviewing the handbook, you may have additional questions about graduate academic administrative policies, university policies, and MPH course descriptions; please refer to the Graduate Course Catalog that is found on the WCU website (wcupa.edu).
+For any other questions, please contact your academic advisor.

 Graduate students in the Department of Health have many opportunities to participate in student activities and to share in continuous improvement of programs.
 The full benefit of these opportunities is based upon a commitment to the highest levels of excellence in your graduate studies and professional lives.
-There are many paths leading to a career in public health.
-Whatever your prior training and experience or your future goals and aspirations, our intent is to share with you our common commitment to improving the health of the communities in which we live, work and play.